cloudmesh/classes/docs/source/i524/index.rst

 on them throughout the class and succeed.

-.. note:: A note to current I523 class participants: While I523 is a
+.. note:: For current I523 class participants: While I523 is a
           beginners class I524 is an advanced class and we expect that you know python which you hopefully have learned as part of I523.
 If not, make sure you learn it before you take this class.
-If not consider significant additional time needed for that class.
-You will be expected to have a computer on which you have python installed.
+If not consider significant additional time needed to learn it for the class.
+You will be expected to have a computer on which you have python 2.7.x installed.
 You will be using chameleon and possibly our local cloud.
 Optionally some projects may use docker.
 A significant amount of time will be spend to familiarize yourself with the technologies more so than in I523.
+You do not have to take I523 in order to take I524.

-.. note:: Residential students enroll early so we avoid the situation
+.. note:: Residential students need to enroll early so we avoid the
-	  like last year where we had many signing up, but did not even show up to the first lecture.
+	  situation like last year where we had many signing up, but did not even show up to the first lecture.
 I have asked that students from I523 have preference, but I am not sure if we can enforce this.
 So enroll ASAP.
+Those that are on the waiting list are recommended to show up in the first class.
+It is likely that you can join as others drop.

 Who can take the class?
 -----------------------